FREQUENTLY ASKED QUESTIONS

 Q: HOW MANY NAVY LEAGUE DIVISIONS ARE ACROSS CANADA?

 There are 12 Divisions with their own respective Presidents across Canada.
 Division information can be further explored on our Navy League Divisions Page.

 Q: HOW DO I SIGN MY CHILD AND/OR YOUTH UP FOR THE PROGRAM?

 Simple!
-All you have to do is contact your local corps expressing interest in the program.
-All Navy League Cadet and Sea Cadet corps can be discovered under the join tab on their respective sections of our website.
+All you have to do is contact your local Corps expressing interest in the program.
+All Navy League Cadet and Royal Canadian Sea Cadet Corps can be discovered under the join tab on their respective sections of our website.